Supervisor profiles – Bath

 Research Group website >>

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; All in person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per fortnight; In person.

 Research Group website >>